ianunruh/monitoring/README.md

 After installation, the [Sentry web interface](http://192.168.12.10:9000) should be available.
 Login with the username `admin` and the password `secret`.

-### Graylog2
+### Graylog

-To install Graylog2 with the web interface and stream dashboard, simply use the following.
+To install Graylog with the web interface, simply use the following.

 ```sh
 vagrant up --no-provision monitoring